How to check battery health on MacBook and extend its life

 How to test your MacBook’s battery

-As mentioned above, a general rule of thumb is to consider everything lower than 1,000 as normal.
+As I mentioned above, a general rule of thumb is to consider everything lower than 1,000 as normal.
 But often knowing cycle count and battery condition isn’t enough — you need a more detailed solution.

-iStat Menus is an advanced system monitor that would give you real-time information about every aspect of your Mac right from the menu bar.
+iStat Menus is an advanced system monitor that gives you real-time information about every aspect of your Mac right from the menu bar.
 On the battery front, iStat Menus meticulously tracks the battery level in your Mac over time, provides you with exact battery capacity in mAh, monitors time spent on charger, and much more.

 Besides, iStat Menus is an indispensable tool to track your CPU, GPU, RAM, network, sensors, and any other aspect of your Mac, right at your fingertips.